potassco/clinguin/docs/clinguin/use.rst

 The client does not need any files as input since it will ask the server for the information.

-When running the client one can further specify the *Frontend* that should be used.
+When running the client, you can further specify the *Frontend* that should be used.
 See the :ref:`Frontends` for more information.

 Understanding the UI encoding
 -----------------------------

-Let's adress the UI `encoding <https://github.com/krr-up/clinguin/tree/master/examples/angular/sudoku/ui.lp>`_ by sections.
-For details on the sytax and the creation of elements see the :ref:`ui-state` section.
+Let's address the UI `encoding <https://github.com/krr-up/clinguin/tree/master/examples/angular/sudoku/ui.lp>`_ by sections.
+For details on the syntax and the creation of elements, see the :ref:`ui-state` section.

 Each UI encoding file must contain exactly one element of type ``window``.
 The encoding below creates a window element identified by ``w`` inside the ``root``.